MD Squared Property Group

-These grades exist on a scale from A-F, and they are meant to be indicative of the energy and water usage for each building.
-The grades are not “one size fits all,” so to speak, as it takes into account the building’s size, type of structure, and number of occupants it serves.
-The grade is also not fixed.
-It will be updated annually, allowing businesses the opportunity to make improvements and also compensating for changes that might occur during that time.
-An “A” rating, as could be predicted, are the ideal standard that businesses should aspire to.
-Grades between 85 and 100 will land them in this range.
+An “A” rating is the ideal standard that businesses should aspire to, with grades between 85 and 100 falling within this range.
 The lowest grade, an “F”, is only given to those buildings whose owners have not complied with the Department of Buildings’ rules.
-A “B” rating is given to buildings with emissions scores between 70 and eighty-five.
+A “B” rating is given to buildings with emissions scores between 70 and 85.
 Those with scores between 55 and 70 will receive a “C”; and those below 55 but still compliant will be marked with a “D”.